 • Thin sole not available on sand wedge lofts

-In addition to the Eye2, PING also offers standard and wide-sole grinds, both with good heel relief.
-The wide-sole grind is particularly forgiving, perfect for those with steep swings or playing on soft surfaces.
-PING also has a thin sole (TS) option, which is available in their 58.06 and 60.06 lob wedges.
+PING also offers standard and wide-sole grinds, both with good heel relief.
+The wide-sole grind is particularly forgiving for those with steep swings or playing on soft surfaces.
+A thin sole (TS) option is available in their 58.06 and 60.06 lob wedges.

-The PING Glide 3.0 is available with a range of shaft options, from soft regular to extra stiff, with weights ranging from 65-124 g and launch angles from low-mid to high.
-What stands out the most about this wedge is its lightweight feel, with a D3 swingweight that feels noticeably lighter than other D4 and D5 sand wedges on the market.
+Shaft options range from soft regular to extra stiff, with weights from 65-124 g and launch angles from low-mid to high.
+The standout feature of the Glide 3.0 is its D3 swingweight, which feels noticeably lighter than the D4 and D5 swingweights found on most competing sand wedges.

 Check Current Price ↗